Business Plan Examples and Sample For Students

 5.4 Supplier

 The bamboo stock was from a supplier via the Shopee platform, and the pouch supplies were from Giftstalk Sdn.
 Bhd.
-The company logo’s printing service was also included when we ordered the pouch from suppliers.
-Moreover, we order coconut fiber cleaning brush stock and packing Boxes from Shopee.
+The company logo’s printing service was also included when we ordered the pouch from the suppliers.
+Moreover, we ordered coconut fiber cleaning brush stock and packing Boxes from Shopee.
 We also surveyed purchasing and made sure that our supplies were reasonable.
-All the supplies are ordered online and delivered to our company via specialized courier service companies.
+All supplies are ordered online and delivered to our company via specialized courier services.

-The bamboo straw will be customized and delivered to the customer using J&T Express, Ninja Van, and cash-on-delivery service, which will ease our delivery.
+The bamboo straw will be customized and delivered to the customer via J&T Express, Ninja Van, or cash-on-delivery, to facilitate delivery.

 Thus, we have decided on the following suppliers as our supply providers: